Abhinayarao/Allergen-Aware-/QUICK_START.md

    - Make sure your `.env` file exists and has all required keys
    - Check that you've added your FatSecret consumer secret

-2. **"Supabase connection failed"**
+2. **"Firebase connection failed"**
-   - Verify your Supabase URL and key are correct
+   - Verify your Firebase service account credentials and project ID
-   - Make sure you've run the database setup SQL
+   - Ensure the service account has access to Firestore and the database is enabled

 3. **"FatSecret API request failed"**
    - Check your FatSecret key and secret